Lmsilvano/LoginVKforbot/README.md

  Login function on vk with python using selenium

- # For working you need to install selenium and webdriver.
+ # For this to work you will need to install a selenium and a webdriver manager.
    - for install selenium check https://selenium-python.readthedocs.io/installation.html
    - for install webdriver_manager check https://pypi.org/project/webdriver-manager/